 We’re going to review several traditional structures from different parts of Spain that were necessary at other times and are now part of these region’s histories and landscapes.

-Granaries are for storing, drying, and preserving food.
+These typical spanish granaries are for storing, drying, and preserving food.
 In Galicia, Asturias, and northern Portugal, where they are more common, this requires good insulation, ventilation, and moisture protection.

 These are storage chambers made of stone or wood, raised off of the ground with supports.
 Though their shape and materials depend partially on the area and the type of grain to be stored, they usually have a few common characteristics.
 There are, for example, what are called tornarrates in Galicia: usually convex surfaces that separate the chamber from the columns and other supports, and which prevented rodents from getting to the food.
 Similarly, there are usually tornaformigas at the feet.
 These are small pits filled with water that keep ants from climbing into the chambers.